cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 ## Wave 12

-Wave 12 will be deployed on September TODO, 2021.
+Wave 12 was deployed on September TODO, 2021, to 15% of survey respondents.
 It is available in English, as well as

 * Simplified Chinese
 * English (UK)